-The amount of premiums earned in 2023 is above the level of the previous year.
-Such trend is consistent with the overall performance of the Company's distributor and significantly better that the Italian unit linked market.
+The amount of premiums earned in 2024 is slightly below the level of the previous year.
+Such a trend is consistent with the overall performance of the Company's distributor.
+The Italian unit linked market did show an increase on 2023 levels after a significant decrease in levels compared to 2022, something the Company avoided.

-Claims incurred are above the level of the previous year.
+Claims incurred are below the level of the previous year.

-The resulting net collection was positive by €132 million while the total Assets Under Management (AUM) increased due to the positive performance of the internal funds.
+The resulting net collection was positive by €168 million while the total Assets Under Management (AUM) increased due to the positive performance of the internal funds.